 The Trustees, with the help of their advisers, regularly considers training requirements to identify any knowledge gaps.
-The Trustees' DC Investment Adviser raise any changes in governance requirements and other relevant matters as they become aware of them.
-The Trustees' advisers typically deliver training on such matters at Trustee meetings if they are material.
+The Trustees' DC Investment Consultant raise any changes in governance requirements and other relevant matters as they become aware of them.
+The Trustees' advisers typically deliver training on such matters at meetings if material.